alanmcivor1959/paligemmma-2-tools/README.md

-# paligemmma-2-tools
+# PaliGemmma-2 Tools

-Tools for using PaliGemma-2
+This is a collection of tools for exploring what can be done with PaliGemma-2 for object detection.